wasv/afi/README.md

-# af
+# afi
-A Forth interpreter for ARM.
+A Forth Interpreter for ARM.

 Based on the [jonesforth](http://git.annexia.org/?p=jonesforth.git;a=summary) interpreter, with some tweaks, and ported to ARM.